-Over time, soils reach a point where there is a balance between inputs and outputs, i.e., a steady state or equilbrium, meaning that new SOM enters the system at approximately the same rate as which existing SOM decomposes to release CO2 and plant-available nutrients (e.g., nitrogen, phosphorus).
+Over time, soils reach a point where there is a balance between inputs and outputs, meaning that new SOM enters the system at approximately the same rate as which existing SOM decomposes to release CO_2 and plant-available nutrients (e.g., nitrogen, phosphorus).
 Conversion from one land use to another can upset this relationship.
 For example, agricultural activity that disturbed the soil and converted perennial grasslands, forests and wetlands to annual cropland is estimated to have released 116 Pg C (or 3.5% of the total stock) from the upper 2 m of soil globally (Sanderman et al., 2017).
 Because the topsoil is where biological activity is concentrated and contains the highest SOC concentrations, the top 30 cm also comprised a greater proportion of losses (31 Pg C, or 27% of total SOC losses in only 15% of the soil depth considered).
 Improved management practices can reverse that trend and capture new SOC, particularly within the surface soil horizons.
 However, for most soils and practices, gains in SOC might level off despite increased inputs in about 30 years (West et al., 2004).
 Note that a warming climate may add further disruption if SOM decomposition exceeds the formation of SOM (Bradford, 2017).

 Whether these agricultural practices can actually provide the benefits promised depends on the answers to two big questions that continue to cause much uncertainty for cropland soil carbon as a climate mitigation pathway.5 First, what is the total potential for net carbon sequestration, how does it vary from place to place and how does that potential change with time?
 While biophysical estimates exist (Paustian et al., 2019), they extrapolate global potential from a limited number of studies that address only some combinations of crop, soil, environment and management practices.
-Here, we address sources of uncertainty in estimates of biophysical potential for carbon storage (see Socioeconomic report).
+Here, we address sources of uncertainty in estimates of biophysical potential.
+Another report addresses how socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic report).
 The second question involves how changes in the soil carbon pool can be measured and verified in order to provide sufficient certainty for a market, for country-level emission reduction commitments, and above all, for achieving climate benefits.
-This is addressed in more detail in another related report that focuses on measurement, reporting and verification (Oldfield et al., 2021).6
+This second question (Oldfield et al., 2021).6 Another report addresses how socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic factors also modify the biophysical potential for solve and accompanying report that focuses on measurement, reporting and verification (Oldfield et al., 2021).6 Another report addresses how socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic factors also modify the biophysical potential for carbon storage (see Socioeconomic factors al

-5 While policies and incentives are necessary to prompt conservation of existing SOC stock, this report focuses on the latter i.e., the potential for drawdown of atmospheric CO2 that would increase the total amount of carbon stored in cropland soils.
+5 While policies and incentives are necessary to prompt conservation of existing SOC stock, this report focuses on the latter i.e., the potential for drawdown of atmospheric CO_2 that would increase the total amount of carbon stored in cropland soils.